 Benefits can include (but not limited to): increased energy, better muscle performance and strength for activities, more range of motion, reduction (or removal) of pain, improved flexibility, better digestion, better sleep, stronger immunity, enhanced body awareness, better posture.

 In the members area, go to the live classes tab to join via zoom.
-Classes are every Thursday at 9:15am PT / 12:15pm ET.
-In addition to the regular Thursday class, Dreena schedules BONUS weekly classes at different times and days to accommodate more students to join live.
+Classes are every Thursday at 9:15am PT / 12:15pm ET and every Sunday at 9:30am PT / 12:30pm ET.
 Recordings of all the live classes will be added to the membership.

 Join the membership here.